Mrs. Field’s Chocolate Chip Cookie Copycat Recipe

 You can see from this close up that the cookies are not done.
 I would normally have cooked these about 1-2 minutes longer, but took them out due to Wilbur’s instructions.

 Allow cookies to cool completely before removing from cookie sheets.
-Don’t overhandle these or they will fall apart because they are so soft.
+If you choose to cook these cookies only 9 minutes, don’t overhandle them or they will fall apart because they are so soft.
 Don’t transfer to a cooling rack.
 Just let the cookies cool in the pans until you’re ready to place them in the cookie jar or on trays.

 Mrs. Field’s Chocolate Chip Cookie Copycat Recipe is a sinfully rich, decadent, spectacular cookie with crisp outer edges and a doughy, gooey inside filled with lots and lots of chocolate.